What would you say was the most successful white paper ever written?

 That’s remarkable awareness sparked by a single white paper.

 Launched in early 2009, Bitcoin was the first successful cryptocurrency.

-Over the past 10 years, close to 2,000 further alt-coins have been launched.
+Over the past 10 years, more than 2,500 further alt-coins have been launched.

 Of course, most of these pretenders will fail.
 But imitation is the sincerest form of flattery, right?

 An Initial Coin Offering (ICO) is the most popular way to launch a new form of cryptocurrency.
 Here are some stats on the money raised through ICOs:

 - 2014: $30 million from 7 ICOs (including $18.4 million for Ethereum, which issued the second most successful cryptocurrency, Ether)